Twice Baked Pottery, LLC

 Our mission will always be to provide high quality pottery at a reasonable price.
-Pottery was meant to be used and enjoyed.
-It is meant to be functional art, not just to be placed on a shelf, but on your table -- a tool for you to use when breaking bread with friends or enjoying quiet time curled up with a good book and a mug of coffee, hot cocoa, or tea.
+Pottery is meant to be used and enjoyed.
+It is functional art, not just to be placed on a shelf, but on your table -- a tool for you to use when breaking bread with friends or enjoying some quiet time curled up with a good book and a mug of coffee, hot cocoa, or tea.
 Pottery is meant to enhance, not take over.

 Stores That Carry Twice Baked Pottery